 I have opted to have the main zip replaced on my jacket which has caused problems for a few trips now.

-Best bits of kit; Treadlite cuben cell and large Visisack peg bag, Tilley hat, Victorinox simple metal pen knife, cheap waterproof trousers, Aquapac phone case and polycro groundsheet.
+Best bits of kit; Treadlite cuben cell and large Visisack peg bag, Tilley hat, Victorinox simple metal pen knife, cheap waterproof trousers and polycro groundsheet.

 Not needed; Mosquito head net, Gaiters, Sun cream.